mathcoll/t6/README.md

 ```

 You can add the server running as a service, tested with Ubuntu and Debian:
-* First: install the server in services:
+* First: install the server as service:
 ```console
 $ sudo ln -s /var/www/t6/etc/init.d/t6 /etc/init.d/t6
 ```

-And then, start _t6_ using:
+* And then, start _t6_ using:
 ```console
 $ sudo /etc/init.d/t6 (re)start|stop|status
 ```

-* Then, set the server to run at start:
+* Finally, set the server to run at startup:
 ```console
 $ sudo update-rc.d t6 defaults
 ```